pmp-p/easywasi/README.md

 wasi_snapshot_preview1.start(exports)
 ```

 To really unlock it's power, though, give it an `fs` instance, like from [zen-fs](https://github.com/zen-fs/core).
-Here is an example that will mount a zip file to /zip, in-memory storage to /tmp, and IndexedDB to /home.
-Note that / has the default in-memory backend.
+Here is an example that will mount a zip file to `/zip`, in-memory storage to `/tmp`, and IndexedDB to `/home`.

+Things to note:

+- `/` has the default in-memory backend.
+- `/mnt` is a bit special, and not traversed by file-lists, so if you want that, put it somewhere else

 ```js
 import WasiPreview1 from 'easywasi'